tjingboem/CS7_Manual/docs/opcodes/flashtxt.md

 ### Performance

-Note that this opcode is not available on Windows due to the implimentation of pipes on that system
+Note that this opcode is not available on Windows due to the implimentation of pipes on that system.

 A window is created, identified by the iwhich argument, with the text string displayed.
 If the text is replaced by a number then the window id deleted.
 Note that the text windows are globally numbered so different instruments can change the text, and the window survives the instance of the instrument.